Bettehem/ts3-musicbot/README.md

 <h4>Requirements:</h4>
+- Linux based OS in a virtual machine or spare computer.<br>
+- Works on Windows via WSL2, but configuration is harder than just installing an actual Linux OS.<br>
-- Linux based os in a virtual machine or spare computer  (MacOS could possibly work too if you install dependencies via homebrew, but I haven't tested it.)
+- MacOS might work if you install dependencies via homebrew, but this hasn't been tested.<br>

 <h4>Installation:</h4>